 Some Medicare Advantage plans offer additional hearing benefits beyond Original Medicare, such as coverage for regular hearing exams, hearing aids, and more.
 The depth and cost of the coverage will vary by plan.
 Some Medicare Advantage plans offer $0 premiums, which may allow you to access more benefits without paying an additional premium, just your Part B premium.

 You can use an online plan comparison tool to find Medicare Advantage plans in your zip code and assess the hearing benefits offered.
 A licensed insurance agent can also help you find plans and carefully review each plan’s Summary of Benefits so you’re informed about your coverage options and cost.
-An agent can also look up your hearing care providers in a plan’s network and help you find out what you might pay based on whether your doctor is in-network or out of network for that plan.
+A licensed insurance agent can also look up your hearing care providers in a plan’s network and help you find out what you might pay based on whether your doctor is in-network or out of network for that plan.